AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

 * `scopesCustomerGroup` - responsible for delivering Customer Groups to the service
 * `scopesWebsite` - responsible for delivering Websites, Store Groups and Store Views to the service

 1. Configure the new feeds to be set to "Update on Schedule" mode:

     ```bash
     bin/magento indexer:set-mode schedule catalog_data_exporter_product_prices scopes_customergroup_data_exporter scopes_website_data_exporter
     ```

-For LUMA or Adobe Commerce GraphQL customers that do not have 3rd party modules that rely on price indexer, install all modules; if you are headless merchants, you will need to install new pricing module and price indexer disabler.

 1. Reindex the new feeds: